plone/plone.api/docs/contribute/conventions.rst

 features).

-Generally all direct dependencies (packages directly imported or used in ZCML) should be declared, even if they would already pulled in by other dependencies.
+Generally all direct dependencies (packages directly imported or used in ZCML) should be declared, even if they would already be pulled in by other dependencies.
 This explicitness reduces possible runtime errors and gives a good overview on the complexity of a package.

-For example, if you depend on Products.CMFPlone and use getToolByName from Products.CMFCore, you should also declare the CMFCore dependency explicitly, even though it's pulled in by Plone itself.
-If you use namespace packages from the Zope distribution like Products.Five you should explicitly declare Zope as dependency.
+For example, if you depend on ``Products.CMFPlone`` and use ``getToolByName`` from ``Products.CMFCore``, you should also declare the ``CMFCore`` dependency explicitly, even though it's pulled in by Plone itself.
+If you use namespace packages from the Zope distribution like ``Products.Five`` you should explicitly declare ``Zope`` as dependency.

+Inside each group of dependencies, lines should be sorted alphabetically.

 Versioning scheme